sandesh2526/java-prep/Things.md

  | Different package Non-Subclass |   No     |    No        |      No       |   Yes   |

 For first line, methods/variables with private, protected, public or without modifiers can be accessed within the same class.

-Second line, the private methods/variables are not not accessible for the sub-class within same package but other defined as protected/no modifier/public are accessible.
+Second line, the private methods/variables are not accessible for the sub-class within same package but other defined as protected/no modifier/public are accessible.

 ## Interfaces

 We use interfaces to hide the implementation of methods from other classes.
 For e.g. if you have a class Shape with method 'area' and a class Rectangle which also should have a method named 'area' as it is a 'Shape'.
 Now there is a method named print area, this method will print the area of a Shape and it does not care which 'Shape' it is printing the area for, so in this case we will use a object of the 'Shape' interface to print the area.
 The interfaces can be abstract, public or they can have default access specifier.

 ## variables in interface